Mercy-Runo/shell_exercises/README.md

 # 0. getppid
 ### **Write a program that prints the PID of the parent process.
 Run your program several times within the same shell.
 It should be the same.
-Does echo $$ print the same value?
+Does 'echo $$' print the same value?
 Why?**
 checkout [parent_process.c](/parent_process.c)\
 parent process gives the same ID.\
-echo $$ gives the same ID as the parent process.
+'echo $$' gives the same ID as the parent process.
 This is because $$ is predefined to give the parent process ID.\
 $BASHPID gives the ID of the current process.